timjaya/nbadash/part1.md

 Your grade will be split as follows:

 * (7pts) Meeting with class staff: If you come to the meeting prepared with your written description and E/R diagram, you can expect to get all points, even if you are asked to make changes or revisions to your proposal.
-* (6pts) Quality of final one-paragraph description of your application: We will evaluate the overall quality of your final hard-copy one-paragraph description of your application, including how thoroughly you incorporated any revisions suggested during your meeting with the staff.
+* (6pts) Quality of final one-paragraph description of your application: We will evaluate the overall quality of your final one-paragraph description of your application, including how thoroughly you incorporated any revisions suggested during your meeting with the staff.
 * (6pts) Quality of E/R diagram: We will evaluate how well your E/R diagram models your proposed application, including how well you modeled any relevant real-world constraints.
 * (6pts) Quality of your SQL schema: We will evaluate how well you mapped your E/R diagram, including constraints, into a SQL schema using the technique that we covered in class.